Neha/designsystem101/README.md

 - Responsive
 It is very important to have responsive design system.
 "Why?"
 I will ask - "Why not"?.
 This is mobile and tabs era.
 Every component in your design system should be responsive by default.
 As a designer decide the breakpoints your design system is going to support (your design audit will help you here).
 Once the breakpoints are decided.
 Start thinking about the behaviour of the components on the responsive state.
 Components behaviour can be handle component by component but few things you need to close intiatlly:

-1) Will the font-size will change in responsive?
+1. Will the font-size will change in responsive?
-2) What will be the UX of the touch screen?
+2. What will be the UX of the touch screen?
-3) How the active, focus etc state will be on the touch screen?
+3. How the active, focus etc state will be on the touch screen?

 - Progressive enhancement & Browsers
 This would be the collabration work of the UX, UI etc. To deciden the browsers and devices your design system is going to support.As a designer it is important for you to involve in this decision as devs will keep you updated the limitations of the browsers version.ex: a particular property will work on all browser or not? and as a designer you need to decide to keep such design or not.
 As well as, do we have prgressive enhancement or graceful degradation.

-- Styleguide
-Micro-interactions
+- Micro-interactions
 Micro-interactions are very important.
 This actually the part of the UX which engage the users.
 Sadly, this is the section which is also most ignorant too.Micro-interactions are basically the small animations, effects, UX very interaction of user with the component will have.
 As a designer Micro-interactions define the UX of interacting with any components.
 Such as on hover on a button what all property will change and how they will change, in design system on closing any open element - how it is going to close - with transition or fade etc.These micro-interactions should be global and consistent throught out your design system.
 Few interactions are:
-- hover
-- active
-- select
-- delete
-- open
-- close
-- scroll
-- drag
-- drop
-- errors
-- notifications
+.hover
+.active
+.select
+.delete
+.open
+.close
+.scroll
+.drag
+.drop
+.errors
+.notifications

 - UX Guide
 Lot of non-designer folks will be using your deisgn system and it is an opportunity for UX to advocate the non-ux folks about the UX guidelines.
-Give the UX guide with every component such as -
+Give the UX guide with every component such as:

-1) When to use this component?
+1. When to use this component?
-2) Where to use this component?
+2. Where to use this component?
-3) What are the things needs to take care to have best UX for users.
+3. What are the things needs to take care to have best UX for users.

 Eg: When to use button and when to use anchor tag.

 - Error stages
 Sadly there is no component on error stage. hence as designer you need to make sure you will define the style of the error or notification states such as error, alert, success etc. Again these needs to be define global and should be consisitent too.

 - Design Kit for scalability
 To gain the trust of your users as well as to have the collabration.
 Open all your design kit for the users.